FAISeminarsWarwick/FAISeminarsWarwick.github.io/_speakers/v_cevher.md

 description: Foundations of AI | Seminars | Warwick
 ---

-# Adversarial Training Should Be Cast as a Non-Zero-Sum Game
+# Title: Adversarial Training Should Be Cast as a Non-Zero-Sum Game

 ![ ](/assets/img/volkan_cevher.jpg){: .img-fluid .rounded-circle .align-left}